Subhas Chandra Pattanayak

 The question that hunts Orissa at the moment is: Who has sabotaged Oriya as official language of Orissa.
 My answer is:None but Biju Patnaik has sabotaged official use of Oriya Language.

-In my column SINGHAVALOKANA in daily Sambad, I had discussed the issue on March 14, 1996.
-It is available in my book of the same caption at pp. 211-217 for anyone of the blind supporters of Biju to revisit and react, if they dare.
+In my Oriya animadversion, I had discussed the issue on March 14, 1996 under the caption ORIYA BHASHA UPARE BIJUNKA ROSA.
+It is available in my book SINGHAVALOKANA at pp. 211-217 for anyone of the blind supporters of Biju to revisit and react, if they dare.